SRombauts/SQLiteCpp/README.md

 SQLiteC++
 ---------

-SQLiteC++ is a smart and easy to use C++ SQLite3 wrapper.
+SQLiteC++ (or SQLiteCpp) is a smart and easy to use C++ SQLite3 wrapper.

 See SQLiteC++ website http://srombauts.github.com/SQLiteCpp on GitHub.

 ### License

-Copyright (c) 2012 Sébastien Rombauts (sebastien.rombauts@gmail.com)
+Copyright (c) 2012-2013 Sébastien Rombauts (sebastien.rombauts@gmail.com)

 Distributed under the MIT License (MIT) (See accompanying file LICENSE.txt or copy at http://opensource.org/licenses/MIT)

 ### The goals of SQLiteC++ are:

+- to use a permissive MIT license, similar to BSD or Boost, for proprietary/commercial usage
 - to offer the best of existing simple wrappers
-- to use a permissive license like MIT or BSD
 - to be elegantly written with good C++ design, STL, exceptions and RAII idiom
 - to keep dependencies to a minimum (STL and SQLite3)
-- to be well documented, in code with Doxygen, and online with some good examples
 - to be portable
 - to be light and fast
 - to be monothreaded (not thread-safe)
 - to use API names sticking with those of the SQLite library
+- to be well documented in code with Doxygen, and online with some good examples
 - to be well maintained

 It is designed using the Resource Acquisition Is Initialization (RAII) idom